superbirds2008/AD-Capital-Docker/README.md

 Building the Container Images
 -----------------------------

-To build the containers, you need to supply paths to the AppDynamics agent installers used by the demo containers.
+To build the containers, you need to supply paths to the AppDynamics Universal Agent installer (64-bit Linux) used by the demo containers.
 Download the latest versions directly from the [AppDynamics download site](https://download.appdynamics.com)

 1. Run `build.sh` without commandline args to be prompted (with autocomplete) for the agent installer paths __or__
-2. Run `build.sh -a <App Server Agent zip> -m <Machine Agent zip> [-j <Oracle JDK7>]` to supply agent installer paths
+2. Run `build.sh -u <Universal Agent path> [-j <Oracle JDK7>]` to supply agent installer paths

 Note: Run build.sh with the `-p` flag to prepare the build environment but skip the actual docker container builds.
 This will build the Dockerfiles and add the AppDynamics agents to the build dirs: the containers can then be built manually with `docker build -t <container-name> .`  Using this option saves time when making updates to only one or two containers.
 You can also use the `-j` flag to avoid downloading the Oracle JDK.